-This is a bookshelf that I built in as part of a room divided between our kitchen and family room.
-The shelf along with an attached gate allows ue to close off the opening when it's necessary to keep our dogs on one side or the other.
+This is a bookshelf that I built in as part of a room divider between our kitchen and family room.
+The shelf along with an attached gate allows us to close off the opening when it's necessary to keep our dogs on one side or the other.

 The bookshelf has now become the place for our albums of our AKC Champions and some of our collection of basset hound items.
 Nadia is checking out the new addition from a safe distance.

 For more photos and information go to the page.
 Eventually I'll make a video on this shelf and gate.

 Made from Oak with Walnut Accents

 I made this hall tree in about 1979 fairly soon after we moved into our first home.
 It was sometime after I inherited the bandsaw from Pam's Great Uncle Dan and bought my Craftsman table saw.
 In those days Pam let me have the whole garage for my shop.

 Looking back on making this piece today I'm not sure how I made it.
 I had never used a bandsaw on anything much less trying to create matching Cabriole Legs.
 I used an article in Fine Woodworking as a guide for cutting the profile of the legs on the bandsaw but the actual design was totally mine.
 I specifically remember deciding on spoon feet because I had no clue on how to carve claw and ball feet.
 The rough bandsaw marks were all smoothed out with what is referred to as a four in one half round rasp that I bought at Sears, a few files that my dad had and sandpaper.
-I had no idea that there was any other tools like spoke shaves or spindle sanders that would have made the job much easier.
+I had no idea that there were any other tools like spoke shaves or spindle sanders that would have made the job much easier.
 I'm very surprised at how well I cut the detail on the front of the shelf, front rail and top on the bandsaw to echo each other.
 They were finished off using the same tools that I used for the legs.
-I didn't make any patterns and didn't own a router.
-I couldn't have routed them using a pattern bit like many people would do today.
+I didn't make any patterns and didn't own a router so I couldn't have routed them using a pattern bit like many people would do today.
 While I had done some relief carving I knew nothing about how to carve a fan shape in a drawer front.
-I just looked at some examples in magazine articles, laid it out with a pencil and used some chisels I bought at a woodworking store we found on Sepulveda Boulevard down near the Los Angeles Airport.
+I just looked at some examples in magazine articles, laid it out with a pencil and used some inexpensive chisels I bought at a woodworking store we found on Sepulveda Boulevard down near the Los Angeles Airport.
 In those days stores like Rockler and Woodcraft were unknown to me.
-I even remember buying the wood there as well.
+I even remember buying the wood, cherry, there as well.
 I have no idea what the name of the store was and am sure it's no longer there.
-All the joints were doweled using a Sears dowling jig and dowel points.
+All the joints were doweled using a Sears doweling jig and dowel points.
 The jig was nothing like those that are available today.
-An article on doweling by James Krenov in the Summer 1977 issue showed me how I could put pieces of wood together.
-Yes, the same Krenov who's famous for the specialized joint in his rocking chairs.
+An article on doweling by James Krenov in the Summer 1977 issue of Fine Woodworking showed me how I could put pieces of wood together.
+Yes, the same Krenov who's famous for the his cabinets and started the School of the Redwoods.